Danilo-Araujo-Silva/debugdanjs/README.md

 for default.

-##Improvments needed
+##Improvements needed

-- Create minify
+- Create minify;
-- Create a class instead of a function
+- Create a class instead of a function;
-- Create unit tests
+- Create unit tests;
-- Create a full working example
+- Create a full working example;
+- Improve english.